guardian/frontend/docs/commercial-components.md

 ### API

-Each commercial component should provide an API.
+Each commercial product should provide an API.

 The API should :-

-- Contain any business logic required to generate the data for the component.
+- Contain any business logic required to generate the data required for the component.
 - Provide an endpoint as JSON or XML over HTTP, authenticated or otherwise.
 - Maintain a reasonable level of service - uptime, response time etc.